Postgraduate Certificate Teaching in Higher Education

 • The course runs in term time at City Campus.

 • It is for academic staff who do not hold a teaching qualification in higher education.
-If you have significant experience of teaching in Higher Education or an existing teaching qualification, you are advised to explore the recognition route to Advance HE Fellowship.

 • Peer networking is an essential and valued component with many useful connections made within and across Colleges.

-• This is a Postgraduate academic qualification in Education and requires a commitment to study Education as a discipline at this level.
+• This is a Post-Graduate academic qualification in Education and requires a commitment to study Education as a discipline at this level.

 • Face to face teaching takes place in a workshop style three-hour study block once a week.